jonnonz1/nz-statute-book/acts/public/2004/civil-aviation-amendment-act-2004.md

   (5A) A direction is not a regulation for the purposes of the Acts and Regulations Publication Act 1989.

 ### 36 Functions and duties of Aviation Security Service
-Section 80 of the principal Act is amended by inserting, after paragraph (e), the following paragraph:.
+Section 80 of the principal Act is amended by inserting, after paragraph (e), the following paragraph:
   (ea) to provide security support services to the police when requested by the Commissioner of Police, but only subject to the following conditions:
     (i) the Commissioner of Police is satisfied that the provision of those services to the New Zealand Police is necessary to enable the New Zealand Police to carry out its security duties; and
     (ii) the Aviation Security Service is satisfied that the provision of those services to the New Zealand Police will not compromise aviation security:

 ### 37 New Part 9B inserted
-The principal Act is amended by inserting, after Part 9A, the following Part:Domestic carriage by airInterpretation1967 No 151 s 18Application of this Part1967 No 151 s 19(1)Exclusions1967 No 151 s 19(3), (4)Provisions if carriage performed by actual carrier—1967 No 151 s 20Provisions if carriage performed by successive carriers1967 No 151 s 21Liability of carrier in respect of delay1967 No 151 s 25Avoidance of liability1967 No 151 s 26Contributory negligence1967 No 151 s 27Limitation of liability1967 No 151 s 28Contracting out1967 No 151 1967 No 151 s 30Wilful or reckless misconduct1967 No 151 1967 No 151 s 31Servants or agents of carrier1967 No 151 s 32Aggregation of damages1967 No 151 s 33Aggregate liability1967 No 151 s 34Just and equitable orders and awards1967 No 151 s 35Tortfeasors1967 No 151 s 36Relationship between carriers1967 No 151 s 37Limitation of actions1967 No 151 s 39Combined carriage1967 No 151 s 40.
+The principal Act is amended by inserting, after Part 9A, the following Part:Domestic carriage by airInterpretation1967 No 151 s 18Application of this Part1967 No 151 s 19(1)Exclusions1967 No 151 s 19(3), (4)Provisions if carriage performed by actual carrier—1967 No 151 s 20Provisions if carriage performed by successive carriers1967 No 151 s 21Liability of carrier in respect of delay1967 No 151 s 25Avoidance of liability1967 No 151 s 26Contributory negligence1967 No 151 s 27Limitation of liability1967 No 151 s 28Contracting out1967 No 151 1967 No 151 s 30Wilful or reckless misconduct1967 No 151 1967 No 151 s 31Servants or agents of carrier1967 No 151 s 32Aggregation of damages1967 No 151 s 33Aggregate liability1967 No 151 s 34Just and equitable orders and awards1967 No 151 s 35Tortfeasors1967 No 151 s 36Relationship between carriers1967 No 151 s 37Limitation of actions1967 No 151 s 39Combined carriage1967 No 151 s 40
   (1) In this Part, unless the context otherwise requires,—
     - **actual carrier** means a person, other than the contracting carrier, who— (a) performs the whole or part of the carriage contracted for by the contracting carrier with the authority of the contracting carrier; but